Notes

 Page 2

 I spoke with Rose Kenney and when I told her that Mike lay under the pile of fire rubble for six days, She said "Oh my God!
 Mrs. Cochran where was he?
 We dug through that rubble.
-Rose Kenney and her son, David Dupray, were told about their cottage burning a few hours after Mike was murdered.
-They had days to check through the rubble before Ricker and Jamison returned days later.
-Ricker also said animals visited the pile of fire rubble.
+Rose Kenney and her son, David Dupray, were told about their cottage burning at 9:30 am and the arson occurred only a few minutes before 4:00 am according to Fire Chief Norman Herrin.
+Herrin also told the authorities that he saw a man running towards the woods away from the fire.
+I am sure this info was also given to Det.
+Bryce when he was informed of the arson but he does not mention this to Mrs. Kenney.
+Mrs. Kenney and her son had 6 days to check through the rubble before Ricker and Jamison returned to investigate the fire.
+Ricker said animals also visited the pile of fire rubble along with Lionel Cormier and Percy Sargent.

 Hartford Fire Insurance interviewed the owner's of the cottage (Rose Kenny and her son David Dupray) and in Dupray's interview he said it was Bangor PD Det.
 Bryce who visited him and his mother to tell them their cottage burned the morning Mike's body was found.